compas-dev/compas_fab/docs/examples/03_kinematic_model.rst

     describing the kinematic model.

 ..
 Actually it would be good to have here a robot on a linear axis...

+In ROS, the RobotModel_ and RobotState_ classes are the core classes that give you access to a robot's kinematics.

 .. _RobotModel: https://docs.ros.org/kinetic/api/moveit_core/html/classmoveit_1_1core_1_1RobotModel.html
 .. _RobotState: https://docs.ros.org/kinetic/api/moveit_core/html/classmoveit_1_1core_1_1RobotState.html